Hamburger

 We use in particular:

-We have created this Privacy Policy using the Data Protection Generator from Datenschutzpartner.
+We created this privacy policy using the privacy policy generator from Datenschutzpartner.
 The present privacy policy is an unofficial translation from the original German version.

-We may adapt and supplement this Privacy Policy at any time.
-We will inform about such adaptations and supplements in an appropriate manner, particularly by publishing the current version of the Privacy Policy on our website.
+We may update this privacy policy at any time.
+We will inform you of updates in an appropriate manner, particularly by publishing the current version on our website.

 Close